arturmuller/battle-tracker-content/README.md

 It is not necessary to translate everything.
 I am really hoping we can get this thing together as a community so — even one translated card helps.
 Don't feel like you need to take on a huge task!

+:sparkles: **All contributors will be properly credited in the app!**

 ## Contributing

 If you're comfortable with (or willing to learn) the [GitHub forking workflow](https://guides.github.com/activities/forking/), simply make all your desired changes as outlined below and then open a PR.